Esri/InteractiveFilter/README.md

 - **Title:** The application title.
 The default title is the web map name.
 - **Subtitle** Text appearing below the title used to further describe the application.
 The default subtitle is the web map summary.
 - **Filter Text:** Prompt users to explore the data by displaying additional values to choose as the filter text.
+- **Filter Dropdown:** If the map contains more than one filter display filters in a dropdown list.
+When set to false all filters will display in the filter panel.
+- **Display Zoom:** Set to true to display a button that will zoom to the filtered extent.
+Only applicable for hosted feature services.
 #Instructions

 1. Download and unzip the .zip file or clone the repo.